 Plastic film is thin polyethylene plastic used for wraps, packaging or commercial/retail use bags.
 It's sometimes called stretch film.
 Polyethylene (PE) film may carry a #2 HDPE or #4 LDPE mark.

 What types of plastic film and bags should I recycle?

 Produce bags, plastic shipping envelopes, bread bags, dry cleaning bags, case wrap, packing air pillows, newspaper bags, food storage bags, product overwrap, bubble wrap, single use plastic shopping bags.
 All films must be clean and dry.

 Where can I recycle plastic film and bags?

-In the Municipality of Princeton there are thirteen drop off locations for recycling plastic film and bags.
-These locations are as follows.
+In the Municipality of Princeton there are multiple drop off locations for recycling plastic film and bags.

 Why can't I put my bags in with my other curbside recycling?